How to obey orders prohibiting firearms and ammunition

 -

-Sell your firearms to a licensed gun dealer
+Sell them to a licensed gun dealer

 -